 Managing Report and Document Layouts

 A report layout controls content and format of the report, including which data fields of a report dataset appear on the report and how they are arranged, text style, images, and more.
-From Dynamics 365, you can change which layout is used on a report, create new layout, or modify the existing layouts.
+From Finance and Operations, Business edition, you can change which layout is used on a report, create new layout, or modify the existing layouts.

 In particular, a report layout sets up the following:

-- The label and data fields to include from the dataset of the Dynamics 365 report.
+- The label and data fields to include from the dataset of the Finance and Operations, Business edition report.

 - The text format, such as font type, size, and color.